List of RoboCop video games: RoboCop (2004)

-RoboCop (2014)
+RoboCop - The Official Game (2014)

-RoboCop is a 2014 free-to-play shooter game developed and published by Glu Mobile for iOS and Android.
+RoboCop - The Official Game (stylized as RoboCop - _THE OFFICIAL GAME, also simply known as RoboCop) is a 2014 free-to-play shooter game developed and published by Glu Mobile for iOS and Android.
 The game is a tie-in to the 2014 RoboCop remake film, although with a different plot in which RoboCop fights against holographic enemies and robots in a training simulation.
-RoboCop is played as a third-person shooter.
+RoboCop - The Official Game is played as a third-person shooter.
 RoboCop can use various weapons throughout the game's missions, and can also take cover behind objects.
 RoboCop was in a soft launch phase in Canada as of October 2013.
 The game was released for iOS on January 7, 2014, and the Android version was released on January 15, prior to the film's release in February 2014.

-RoboCop received "mixed or average reviews" according to Metacritic.
+RoboCop - The Official Game received "mixed or average reviews" according to Metacritic.
 Some reviewers criticized the game's free-to-play aspects.
 Slide to Play, while praising the game's cover system, was critical of "some of the most aggressive attempts at monetization that we've seen yet", stating that the game's "best weapons are enormously expensive, and some premium weapons cost over $100 in in-app purchases".
 It stated that the game was fun by focusing on its progression and action while ignoring the microtransactions.
 TouchArcade wrote that the game "suffers greatly" from the free-to-play elements, but praised the gameplay, graphics, sounds, and controls, stating that "It's probably one of the more competent Robocop games ever made, actually."
 Pete Davison of USgamer called it a "technically impressive but shallow, derivative, money-hungry waste of time", stating that, "Being a freemium mobile game, Robocop comes with all the annoyances we've come to expect."
 Steven Burns of VideoGamer.com considered the game to be boring and repetitive, while stating that the free-to-play aspect "negatively affects what little gameplay is there".

 Peter Willington of Pocket Gamer praised the game as "quick to understand, and simple to play", but criticized it as repetitive, ultimately calling it "competent but forgettable".
 Alex de Vore of Gamezebo praised the graphics but criticized the "boring, needless dialog" and the "utterly forgettable" music, and concluded, "Everything from the boring shooting to the lack of any real control just reeks of a rush job."
 IGN called the game "formulaic and forgettable".